podnov/wire-cucumber/README.md

 Given that wire mock content type is {string}
 Given that wire mock will return a response with status {int}
 Given that wire mock response body is:
+Given that wire mock response body is the contents of file {string}
 Given that wire mock response body is {string}
 Given that wire mock response body is these records:
 Given that wire mock response content type is {string}